-What Pet Insurance Policies are Available in Australia?
+What levels of cover are available in Australia?

 As a nation, Australia boasts one of the highest incidences of pet ownership in the world.
 It’s estimated that there are more than 25 million pets in Australia, so there are many different policy options available to suit the needs and budgets of different pet owners.

 - Accident only cover.
 As the name suggests, this provides cover for up to 80% of your vet bills when your pet is injured in an accident.
 This includes injuries from car accidents, snake bites, allergic reactions to insect bites, burns and falls.
 However, it’s important to remember that tick and flea bites are commonly not covered.
 This is a no-frills option and is designed to offer essential and affordable cover for most pet owners.

 - Accident and illness policy.
 In addition to the accidents mentioned above, this type of policy will also provide cover for the vet bills you’ll be slugged with when your pet suffers one of a range of illnesses.
 This will typically include cancer, skin conditions, hereditary problems and other infectious diseases.
 However, remember that pre-existing conditions and illnesses that can be vaccinated against will be exclude from cover.

 - Comprehensive cover.
 In addition to the accidents and illnesses already mentioned, you’ll be able to add cover for routine care.
 This may include vaccinations, vet check-ups, obedience training, heartworm prevention and other preventative treatments.

 When you’re doing a comparison of competing pet insurance policies, make sure to compare the following features:

 - Cooling-off period.
 How long do you have from the policy commencement date to make sure that you are happy with the features of your policy?
 A longer cooling-off period gives you more time to change your mind about cover should you want to.